Cabbage (Juan Xi Cai)

 History/Folklore: Cabbage is one of the oldest known vegetables dating back to 4,000 B.C. in China.
 The vegetable is popularly identified with St. Patrick’s Day and eaten with corned beef.
 In the Middle Ages, it was called the “drug of the poor” because it improved digestion and was used to treat gout, headaches, and hangovers.

 The probiotics identified with sauerkraut, pickled cabbage, are known for being outstanding for promoting a healthy gut biome.
 Cabbage is also known for lowering cholesterol, boosting immunity, and helping to prevent cancer.

 The variety name, capitata, is derived from the Latin meaning, “having a head.”
 The B. oleracea derivatives have hundreds of common names used throughout the world.
 The word brassica, derives from the Celtic word for cabbage.
 It is believed that the ancient Egyptians did not cultivate cabbage, though it is likely that the ancient Greeks did.
 It is thought it may have been a luxury food in early Rome.
-The ancient Greeks used cabbage as a laxative, a liniment for bruises, and the juice as an antidote for mushroom poisoning.
+The ancient Greeks used cabbage as a laxative and a liniment for bruises.
+They used the juice as an antidote for mushroom poisoning.

 Pliny the Elder mentions seven different varieties of cabbage, including a Pompeii cabbage.
 Cabbage has also been used since Roman times, and by the ancient Greeks, to counter the effects of a hangover.

 A compress made of cabbage leaves may reduce the symptoms related to headaches.
 The leaves can also be mashed into a paste that can be applied to your forehead until dry to help relieve the pain associated with headaches.
 Drinking a bit of cabbage juice may also help.